AmineSidki/AmineSidki/README.md

 Software engineering student at FST-Settat (Hassan 1er University), mostly working on backend systems and distributed architecture.

 ## About me
 I got into programming through Unity and C#, then more formally through C — data structures, memory management, system calls.
-C is capricious, but spending enough time with it leaves marks: it shaped how I think about what a program actually does, and it's what pulled me toward backend work and systems design when I moved to higher-level languages.
+C is capricious, but spending enough time with it shaped how I think about what a program actually does, and it's what pulled me toward backend work and systems design when I moved to higher-level languages.

 Today I mostly work in Java with Spring Boot, digging into new parts of the framework while building things that actually run.
-Lately I've also been getting into mobile development through Flutter — chasing performance on constrained hardware scratches the same itch.
+Lately I've also been getting into mobile development through Flutter as, to me, chasing performance on constrained hardware scratches the same itch.

 ## Projects